machard/ledger-connect/readme.md

+# Ledger Pay

+Allow your customers to pay with their Ledger directly on your website with our Pay with Ledger lib.
+Easy and fast integration

+- ...tbd

 # Ledger Connect

-How to build on top of ledger devices
+How to build custom experiences on top of ledger devices

 ## Integrate within Ledger Live
 Ledger live is the desktop and mobile app built by Ledger.